konnodonnoi/konnodonnoi/README.md

 - 💬 Ask me about ... shat tfsdgiigf good good for good sis did cmc did dna sh j gas so happy new year ssg he asf at he
 - 📫 How to reach me: hfgj ghost did so ah in sha God for   sha did sha she and dad ask ask ah he ah ah Jr
 - 😄 Pronouns: shat hjgdddd sha van sha no on all bf  cur  ethg f an job does shab sha did sjak ah he asfsb
-- ⚡ Fun fact: 4lines dj calabrese b God did had ha dls for sha rip takeoff all ah do KFC fl LG -->
+- ⚡ Fun fact: 4lines dj calabrese b God did had ha dls for sha rip takeoff all ah do KFC fl LG go it go -->